nabilhassein/bitcurry/README.md

 (It is necessary to use GHC 7.6 for this project; bitcurry uses some functions and language features that are new to this version.)

-Then bring up a shell and:
+Then just bring up a shell and:

     git clone git@github.com:nabilhassein/bitcurry.git
     cd bitcurry
-    cabal install hsenv
+    cabal install --only-dependencies && cabal configure --enable-tests && cabal build
-    hsenv

-Follow the above steps the FIRST time you begin working on the project.

-Then, EVERY time before you do work such as editing code, or (especially!) `cabal install`-ing dependencies:

-    source .hsenv/bin/activate

-This will give the project a virtual environment, avoiding dependency hell.
+If all is right with the world, this will build the package.

+*PLEASE let me know if this does not work for you.*

 ## directory annoyances